derrickandry/1340Project/README.md

 - Effects of procurements and restocks are immediate.
 - Each store can store up to 100 products.
 - Maximum of 3 stores.
+- Input product details are in 3 text files --> Store1.txt, Store2.txt, Store3.txt
+- The updated data will be overwritten in the same file.

 **Features to implement**
 - Login function